rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  So it's a very difficult situation.
 *  If those things don't work, you can also speak
 *  to a board certified sleep medicine clinician,
-*  CBTI, cognitive behavioral therapy for insomnia
+*  CBTI, cognitive behavioral therapy for insomnia,
 *  which we've spoken about in this episode,
 *  is also effective for older adults to help them stay asleep.
 *  If that doesn't work and you don't like to think
-*  about a psychological treatment, there are some medications.
+*  about a psychological treatment,
+*  there are some medications.
 *  People think I'm probably a bit anti-medication
 *  because I've been very vocal about classic sleeping pills.
 *  But there are some sleeping medications
 *  that I think do show promise.
 *  I'm not anti-pharmacology by any means.
 *  One of them that's been shown to be effective
-*  for older adults is something called doxepin.
+*  for older adults is something called doxapin.
-*  And trazodone too, although there is some sort of pushback
+*  And trazodone too, although there's some sort of pushback
 *  a little bit by the community against trazodone.
 *  And there's a new class of drugs that we've spoken about
-*  in a previous episode called the DORAS,
+*  in a previous episode called the Doras,
-*  the Dual-Orexin Receptor Antagonists, D-O-R-A small S.
+*  the dual orexin receptor antagonists, D-O-R-A small S.
-*  So I've spoken about three there.
+*  So I've spoken about three there,
-*  Trazodone, doxepin, the DORAS.
+*  trazodone, doxapin, the Doras.
 *  By the way, I'm a scientist, not a medical doctor.
 *  This is scientifically descriptive,
 *  not medically prescriptive.
-*  Trazodone has perhaps been used more so, if anything,
+*  Trazodone has perhaps been used more so if anything
 *  to help people who struggle to fall asleep.
-*  Doxepin, if you look at the data,
+*  Doxapin, if you look at the data,
 *  is a medication that's much more helpful
 *  for keeping people asleep.
 *  And including, and especially it seems, for older adults.
-*  And there, it's lower dose doxepin.
+*  And there, it's lower dose doxapin.
 *  I think if you look at the data,
 *  three milligrams and six milligram doses
 *  have been effective.